-Companions and Catechists
+Coaches and Catechists

-In an ideal situation, we could use the term "catechist" for both of these roles in Pathways.
-Unfortunately, some of the traditional catechists in place that have been serving in the classroom model do not possess the gifts nor are interested in having their role changed to accompany parents and families through a process.
-We have introduced the term "companion" to open up a new and essential role in Pathways that focuses on witnessing and accompaniment, while also maintaining a role for your current catechists.
+In an ideal situation, we could use the term "catechist" for both of these roles in the Pathways Suite.
+Unfortunately, some of the traditional catechists in place that have been serving in the classroom model do not posses the gifts nor are interested in having their role changed to accompany parents and families through a process.
+We have introduced the term "coach" to open up a new and essential role in the Pathways Suite that focuses on witnessing and accompaniment, while also maintaining a space for your current catechists.

-Companions:
+Coaches:

-- Companions will primarily be accompanying parents through their At-Church Sessions and by extension their at-home experiences. - They can be assigned to a small group and journey with them through the process. - They will act as facilitators during the At-Church Sessions and need to be connectors.
-With the catechesis being largely taken care of by the resources, it frees the companion to focus on developing relationships that connect the families with the Lord and the community. - They will teach by their witness and credibility of life, along with helping to connect the theological truths being taught through faith sharing. - Anyone with these gifts can fill the role, but we recommend empty nesters, young adults, or other faithful disciple maker parents going though the process themselves. - Depending on the specific resources in-process by the group, companions may only need to commit to 7-15 at-church sessions a year, compared to the traditional ask of 26 consecutive weeks.
+- Coaches will primarily be accompanying parents through their at-church sessions and by extension their at-home experiences. - They can be assigned to a pod or small group and journey with them through the process. - They will act as facilitators during the at-church sessions and need to be connectors.
+With the catechesis being largely taken care of by the resources, it frees the coach to focus on developing relationships that connect the families with the Lord and the community. - They will teach by their witness and credibility of life, along with helping to connect the theological truths being taught through faith sharing. - Anyone with these gifts can fill the role, but we recommend empty nesters, young adults, or other faithful disciple maker parents going though the process themselves. - Depending on the specific resources in-process by the group, coaches may only need to commit to 7-15 at-church sessions a year, compared to the traditional ask of 26 consecutive weeks.